LLM in Transnational Arbitration & Dispute Settlement (one year full time)

 Candidates must hold a law degree (Master 2, JD, LL.B., or the equivalent) and a professional experience.
 Please note that internships could be considered as professional experience.

-A limited number of scholarships are envisaged.
+A limited number of LLM scholarships are envisaged for the 2021/2022 academic year.